wormhole-foundation/wormhole-icco/terra/scripts/tests/README.md

 ## Contributor

-Tests will cover the following scenarios (see [whitepaper](../../../WHITEPAPER.md) for details on how the Contributor works).
+Tests will cover the following scenarios in `contributor.ts` (see [whitepaper](../../../WHITEPAPER.md) for details on how the Contributor works).

 ### Deployment

+- [x] Deploy Contract
-- [ ] Deploy Contract
+- [ ] Expect Error when Non-Owner Attempts to Upgrade Contract
 - [ ] Upgrade Contract

 ### Conduct Successful Sale